MANASLU CIRCUIT TREK

 HOW LONG DOES THE MANASLU CIRCUIT TREK TAKE?

-The whole Manaslu Circuit Trek can be done in 14 days.
+The whole Manaslu Circuit Trek can be done in 13 days.
 That includes 2 travel days getting to and from the trail.
-However, some itineraries suggest longer (usually 17 days), including an extra acclimatisation day at Samdo and/or continuing to walk from Dharapani rather than taking transport.
+However, some itineraries suggest longer, including an extra acclimatisation day at Samdo and/or continuing to walk from Dharapani rather than taking transport.

 On our own journey, we took 13 days to reach Dharapani where we joined the Annapurna Circuit.
-This included the standard acclimatisation day at Samagaun, as well as the travel day by bus from Kathmandu to Arughat.
+This included the standard acclimatisation day at Samagaun, the travel day by bus from Kathmandu to Arughat, and 2 days trekking between Arughat and Machakhola (now no longer required as the road goes all the way to Machakhola).

 TREK DIFFICULTY